dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

 Our output looks like this now.
 ![Rectangle](/assets/images/rectangle.png)

-So, We have covered a lot till this point which gives us the fundamental knowledge for rendering a single and later 1 Million spheres.
+So, we have covered a lot up to this point, providing fundamental knowledge for rendering a single sphere and, later, 1 million spheres.

 In the next post, I'll try to cover everything we need to understand 3D in OpenGL.